Vehicle utilization is a measure of demand compared to some type of capacity or threshold.

 How should a vehicle that is out of service impact daily utilization rates?
-Should additional vehicles be used to meet demand be included in utilization calculations?
+Should additional vehicles be used to meet demand be included in the vehicle availability calculation?

 Capacity and demand can change from day to day

 It’s easy to see that calculating utilization can be confusing.
-But, it doesn’t have to be.
-A word of advice on where to start relative to utilization calculations is: Just start somewhere.
-You’ll always be able to refine your utilization calculations as your fleet and fleet technologies mature.
+It doesn’t have to be.
+A word of advice on where to start relative to vehicle availability calculations is: Just start somewhere.
+You’ll always be able to refine your vehicle availability calculations as your fleet and fleet technologies mature.
 The key is to start understanding utilization even at the simplest level.
 Understanding different approaches to calculating utilization and understanding different approaches to measuring your capacity and demand will likely change over time.

 For more in-depth information about understanding your fleet’s vehicle utilization, download our new e-book that we developed in cooperation with NAFA Fleet Management Association: Ultimate Guide to Understanding Fleet Utilization & Achieving a Right-Sized Fleet.
 Or reach out to our fleet experts for a free, private consultation to discuss ways to improve your fleet’s utilization.